Fujifilm XP140 vs Panasonic TZ90

 The XP140 can be obtained in five different colors (black, blue, yellow, green, white), while the TZ90 is available in two color-versions (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ90 is somewhat smaller (4 percent) than the Fujifilm XP140.
 However, the TZ90 is substantially heavier (56 percent) than the XP140.
+It is worth mentioning in this context that the XP140 is splash and dust resistant, while the TZ90 does not feature any corresponding weather-sealing.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 Concerning battery life, the XP140 gets 240 shots out of its NP-45S battery, while the TZ90 can take 380 images on a single charge of its DMW-BLG10 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.